 As a project leader, you’re guiding and directing a team towards the end goal for a project.
 You’re also trying to help them build their skills.
-And at the same time, you want to improve your own skills at leading.
 What can help you do just that?

 That’s right: leadership coaching.